AppliedHydro/StreamflowCatalog/README.md

 The codes are split into two different sections:

 * Editing Code       | purpose is to configure data sets to catalog standards and naming conventions, fix null values, and query data
 * Visualization Code | used for creation of tables, graphs etc. used for publications and literature

+Code contained in the *Editing Code* folder will only be used as new data is added into the catalog.
+In other words, this is the toolbox for standardizing and processing all data before it is entered into the master streamflow catalog.
+Code in the *Visualization Code* folder can be run at any time to produce up-to-date graphics and statistics of the catalog.

+## Input Files

+The Streamflow Catalog is handled as an .xlsx or .csv depending on the code operation.
+The master catalog file is kept and maintained on a private shared drive and distributed by request.